nanoexpress/legacy/docs/docker.md

 ## Multi-thread / Cluster

-Note: _In Docker with Linux images this feature available out-of-the-box!
+Note: _In Docker with Linux images this feature is available out-of-the-box!
 Enjoy!_

 [&laquo; TypeScript](./typescript.md)